 The City of Sandy is proud of its downtown.
 The 3/4 mile stretch between Bluff Road and Ten Eyck Road is the heart of the city and offers shopping, dining and entertainment.
-Sandy's downtown is also home to a variety of City services including City Hall, Sandy Fire and Police, the City Library and Community Center.
-Because the downtown is a valuable asset to the community, the City has undertaken several urban renewal projects to increase the prosperity of the community by enabling an economically viable and vibrant city.
+Sandy's downtown is also home to a variety of City services including City Hall, Sandy Fire and the Sandy Police Department, Sandy Public Library and the Sandy Community & Senior Center.
+Because downtown Sandy is a valuable asset to our community, the City has undertaken several urban renewal projects to increase the prosperity of the community by enabling an economically viable and vibrant city.

 On April 2nd of 2008, the City adopted new design standards for commercial buildings in the downtown as well as other parts of the city.
 Known as the "Sandy Style," the design guidelines are the result of extensive public involvement.
 Although the design guidelines were not funded by urban renewal money, the guidelines promote more attractive and appealing architecture in Sandy.
 For more information on these guidelines, click here.